-Note the the $L$-rank and the $T$-rank of $M$ only depend on $M_\red$.
+with the the $L$-rank and the $T$-rank of $M$ only depending on $M_\red$.

-\begin{rem} If a semi-simple algebra $E$ operates on $M$, then it will automatically act on $M_\baker$.
+\begin{rem} For later use, we point out the following: If a semi-simple algebra $E$ operates on $M$, then it will automatically act on $M_\baker$.
 Moreover, $M_\red$ can be constructed such that $E$ still operates.
 We only have to choose the splittings of $L$ and $X(T)$ equivariantly. \end{rem}